Bentebent/bentebent.github.io/_posts/2024-12-09-proc-macro-starter.md

 ```

 ### Setup
 Turns out there are even more steps before we can get to implementation.
 Because proc macros manipulate [token streams](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.proc_macro.token-stream) they need to be deployed as a separate crate that is compiled before any downstream crate.
-Because of this proc macro crates also cannot export anything but macros.
+This also means proc macro crates also cannot export anything but macros.
 Because our macro depends on the struct `DeprecatedResponder` we actually need two crates to make this work.
 This is the workspace setup I used for this.

 ```
 ├───.git